quangnhat185/Advance_DeepSORT_YOLOv4/README.md

 **Example:** Tracking CR7 from a football math footage

 ### TO-DO-LIST
-- [ ] [tracking.py](./tracking.py): There should be two modes: tracking all pre-indicate objects or tracking an object following its id
+  - [ ] Filter tracking object with ROI contour
-- [ ] [counting.py](./counting.py) Drawing a line and count the number of persons get in and get our the line
+  - [ ] Crop the object box and append it to side
-- [ ] Function to save video from input argument
+  - [ ] Save object central coordinate
-- [x] Write bounding boxes drawing functions in [helper.py](./helper.py) and deloy it in the main function
-- [x] Fix the colors issue.
-The idea is there each object will be assigned to only once color
-- [x] The running scripts should contains parsing arguments as following:
-  - Video path -> String
-  - Tracking mode (if available) -> 0 , 1
-  - Threshold -> float
-  - Pre-indicate objects -> List[String]

-- Try to understand the hyperparmeter: confident threshold, nsm, max cosindistance, mode

 ```consolec